dward2/BME547/Assignments/final_image_processor.md

 * Accept requests from the monitoring station client to retrieve the following information from the database and download it to the client:
   + a list of available patient medical record numbers
-  + the name and latest heart rate/ECG image for a specific patient
+  + the name and latest heart rate & ECG image for a specific patient
   + a list of ECG Image timestamps for a specific patient
   + a list of medical images for a specific patient
   + a specific ECG Image based on timestamp for a specific patient